-The Twin Hills Project consists of a single granted exploration license (E29/950) located approximately 30 km north east of Menzies and 150km north of Kalgoorlie in the Eastern Goldfields of Western Australia.
-The tenement covers an area of approximately 30 km2 and extends over about 10 km of strike of the greenstone sequence that hosts the excised historical Twin Hills gold mine.
+The Twin Hills Project consists of two granted exploration licenses (E29/1163 & E29/1164) located approximately 30 kilometers northeast of Menzies and 150 kilometers north of Kalgoorlie in the Eastern Goldfields of Western Australia.
+The tenement covers an area of approximately 50 square kilometers and extends over about 10 kilometers of strike of the greenstone sequence that hosts the excised historical Twin Hills gold mine.
 The tenement covers the north and south extension of the shear zone which is the interpreted host of mineralisation at Twin Hills.
 Tenements E29/1163 and E29/1164 were granted on 1 July 2022 and the company is currently conducting a desk top review of historical WAMEX data.

 The Company’s initial round of RC drilling in February 2021 returned significant gold mineralisation from several holes, with previously reported best results of:

 - THRC008 12m @ 0.62ppm from 40m, and 1m @ 4.10ppm from 44m, and 2m @ 2.24ppm from 49m